Prevent injuries to the spinal column and vertebrae while working in the yard

 Staying active is an important part of maintaining the health of your spinal column and vertebrae, and yard work can be a great form of exercise.
-For some people, it’s a chore.
-For others, it’s a soothing hobby.
-No matter how you think of yard work, though, it can be a strenuous activity that must be performed with proper care and preparation.
-To do otherwise is to risk injury.
+For some people, it’s a chore, but for others, it’s a soothing hobby.
+No matter how you think of yard work, though, it can be a strenuous activity that must be performed with proper care and preparation to reduce the risk of injury.

-- Always use your legs to lift heavy objects – you’ve heard this before, no doubt, but it is good advice; bend your knees and keep your spine straight, and never lean forward to pick up something heavy
+- Always use your legs to lift heavy objects.
+Bend your knees and keep your spine straight, and never lean forward to pick up something heavy.

-- Alternate chores – instead of raking for hours on end, rake for a few minutes, then mow the lawn or prune the shrubbery; this uses different muscle groups and places less repetitive stress on the back
+- Alternate chores.
+Instead of raking for hours on end, rake for a few minutes, then mow the lawn or do some pruning.
+This uses different muscle groups and places less repetitive stress on the back.

 Treatment for chronic neck or back pain